The Talk of the Town (1942 film): Production

-The Talk of the Town began with the working title "Mr. Twilight", but Cary Grant insisted it be changed, suspecting that, if the movie appeared to be about a single male character, Colman, who had the better role, would steal the show.
+The Talk of the Town began with the working title Mr. Twilight, but Cary Grant insisted it be changed.
+He suspected that, if the film appeared to be about a single male character, Ronald Colman, who had the better role, would steal the show.
+The title The Talk of the Town was registered to Universal Studios, and Columbia had to relinquish the rights to use Sin Town in return.
+Other titles considered for the film included Three's a Crowd, The Gentlemen Misbehave, Justice Winks an Eye, In Love with You, You're Wonderful, A Local Affair, The Woman's Touch, Morning for Angels, Scandal in Lochester, The Lochester Affair, and even Nothing Ever Happens.

-While Grant was paid $106,250 for The Talk of the Town and Colman $100,000, Arthur earned only $50,000, partly as a result of ongoing conflict with studio head Harry Cohn.
+While Grant was paid $106,250 for The Talk of the Town and Colman $100,000, Jean Arthur earned only $50,000, partly as a result of an ongoing conflict with Columbia Pictures president Harry Cohn.

-The title The Talk of the Town was registered to Universal Studios, and Columbia had to give them the rights to use Sin Town in return.
-Other titles considered for the film included "Three's a Crowd", "The Gentlemen Misbehave", "Justice Winks an Eye", "In Love with You", "You're Wonderful", "A Local Affair", "The Woman's Touch", "Morning for Angels", "Scandal in Lochester", "The Lochester Affair", and even "Nothing Ever Happens".

-Principal photography, originally scheduled to begin January 17, 1942, was delayed following news of the death of Carole Lombard in a plane crash while selling war bonds in the Midwest.
-Stevens, who had directed Lombard in the 1940 film, Vigil in the Night, halted work on the set and sent both cast and crew home.
+Principal photography was originally scheduled to begin on January 17, 1942, but was delayed after Carole Lombard had been killed in a plane crash while selling war bonds in the Midwest.
+Stevens, who had directed Lombard in the 1940 film Vigil in the Night, halted filming that day and sent the cast and crew home.

 The role of Colman's valet, played by Rex Ingram, was at the time a rare example of a non-stereotypical part for an African-American actor.
 Also unusual was the presence of two leading men: at this point in their careers both Grant and Colman had been used to having that role all to themselves.
 The situation is reflected in the plot, since audiences are kept guessing until the end who Arthur's character would choose to marry.
-Stevens filmed both versions, leaving it to test screenings to determine the ending.
+Stevens filmed both versions, but left it to test audiences to determine their preferred ending.

-Stevens and Arthur, both known for perfectionism and attention to detail, enjoyed a close working relationship on The Talk of the Town, with Arthur calling Stevens her "favorite director" and Stevens describing Arthur as "the finest actress he ever worked with".
+Stevens and Arthur, both known for their perfectionism and attention to detail, enjoyed a close working relationship on The Talk of the Town, with Arthur calling Stevens her "favorite director" and Stevens describing Arthur as "the finest actress he ever worked with".
 They reunited on The More the Merrier (1943) and Shane (1953) − for which Arthur came out of semi-retirement.